ANKUR-PRAJAPATI/JOB-PORTAL-/README.md

 4. **Push** to the Branch (`git push origin feature/AmazingFeature`)
 5. **Open** a Pull Request

-### Contribution Guidelines 📜

-- Follow the existing code style
-- Write clear commit messages
-- Add tests for new features
-- Update documentation as needed
-- Be respectful and constructive

 ---

 ## 🐛 Bug Reports & Feature Requests